-Forthcoming trips include Pre-Season Tennis Training at the Villa Tennis Academy, Mallorca for selected Fifth and Sixth Form tennis players.
+Annual trips also include Pre-Season Tennis Training at the Villa Tennis Academy, Mallorca for selected Fifth and Sixth Form tennis players.

-The girls are looking forward to a trip to Poland in the summer of 2018.
+The girls enjoyed a fantastic trip to Poland in the summer of 2018.

 The Chamber Choir enjoyed a highly successful concert tour of Paris during the Easter holidays, 2014.
 They sang in the churches of Saint-Sulpice to an audience of 80, La Madeleine to an audience of 200 and then in Notre Dame Cathedral where it was estimated that there was an audience of over 1,000.
 The girls received some well-deserved praise for their performances: